Evander Sno: Celtic

-Sno signed for Scottish Premier League side Celtic from Feyenoord of the Netherlands in 2006.
+Sno signed for Scottish Premier League side Celtic from Feyenoord of the Eredivisie in 2006.
 At the time he was considered one of the most promising youth prospects in the world.
 He made his full debut in a League Cup 3rd round victory over St Mirren, drawing praise from his manager for his performance and made his Old Firm debut during Celtic's 2–0 defeat of Rangers on 23 September 2006, replacing Shunsuke Nakamura during the latter stages of the match.
 In November 2006, Sno scored his only goal for Celtic against Hibernian in an SPL game.
 Sno went on to play in both legs of Celtic's Champions League last 16 defeat against AC Milan and at the end of the season collected an SPL winners medal after Celtic retained their title, a feat repeated in the 2007–08 season.

 On signing for Celtic, it was widely reported in the media that Sno was named after the former Boxing World Heavyweight Champion, Evander Holyfield.